 - Lymphatic filariasis (LF) – commonly known as elephantiasis – affects over 120 million people and is a threat to nearly 1.4 billion people in more than 70 countries.

 - Although the disease is not life-threatening, the disability and the incapacitating acute attacks caused by LF often leave infected persons unable to work, which can lead to or exacerbate conditions of poverty.

 - HKI is one of 40 members of the Global Alliance to Eliminate Lymphatic Filariasis, which aims to eliminate LF as a public health problem by 2020 and to alleviate the physical, social and economic hardship that individuals who have LF-induced disability face.

-- Since 2003 in Burkina Faso, HKI has integrated LF control activities into its onchocerciasis control program.
+- We work to eliminate LF in eight countries in Africa and Asia.
+For example, in Burkina Faso, HKI has integrated LF control activities into its onchocerciasis control program.
 With our partners, FDC/Save the Children U.S. and Handicap International, HKI works with the national program in regions where LF prevalence rates reach 72%.

 - In Sierra Leone, the treatment of LF is being integrated into Community-Directed Treatment with Ivermectin (CDTI) nationwide: 30,000 Community Directed Distributors are now distributing both ivermectin and albendazole to treat both onchocerciasis and LF.